 - If terminated, a member may be allowed to rejoin by the Board of Directors after demonstrating eligibility for membership.

 Section 5: Dues

-- Annual membership dues in this Association are determined by the Board of Directors and subject to ratification by the House of Delegates.
+- Membership dues in this Association are determined annually by the Board of Directors and any increase shall not exceed $10.00 over the then existing dues amount.
+Any increase in excess of $10.00 is subject to ratification by the House of Delegates.

 - Dues shall be paid according to established policy.

 - Delinquency: Any member whose dues are not received by the last working day of the member's renewal month is automatically terminated as a member, and all privileges of the Association are withdrawn.

 The officers of this Association are President, President-elect, Vice President, Secretary, and Treasurer.

 - Serves as the official representative of the Association and presides at all meetings of the House of Delegates and the Board of Directors.